DiligentGraphics/DiligentSamples/Tutorials/Tutorial19_RenderPasses/readme.md

 that better maps to tiled-deferred rendering architectures used by virtually all mobile platforms.
 Unlike immediate rendering architectures typical for desktop platforms, tiled-deferred renderers split the screen into small tiles (e.g. 64x64 pixels, the actual size depends on multiple factors including render target format, fast memory size, GPU vendor, etc.) and perform rendering operations tile after tile.
-This allows to keep all data in a fast GPU-local cache, which is both faster and more power-efficient.
+This allows GPU to keep all data in a fast GPU-local cache, which is both faster and more power-efficient.
 When GPU is done processing one tile, it flushes all the data to the main memory and moves to the next tile.

 Render passes were introduced to give applications explicit control over tile operations.
-A good metal model of a render pass is a set of operations that the GPU performs in a local tile cache before flushing the data to the main memory.
+A good metal model of a render pass is a set of operations that the GPU performs in a local tile cache before flushing the data to the main memory and moving to the next tile.

 A render pass is defined by the following key components: